AXPZ20 KNHC 200238

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-high pressure builds over the western Gulf of Mexico.
+over the far northern part of the Gulf of California.
 Light to

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND

 Light to gentle winds prevail across the area.
 Seas in the 4 to 7

 ft range prevails over the offshore waters north of 02N, while

 seas are reaching 8 ft in SW swell south of 02N.

 Mainly light to gentle SW monsoon flow will prevail across most